 Individuals or groups of individuals as consumers and producers of goods and non-financial services, exclusively for their own final consumption, and as producers of market goods and non-financial and financial services provided that their activities are not those of quasi-corporations.
 Non-profit institutions which serve households and which are principally engaged in the production of non-market goods and services intended for particular groups of households are included.

-References: FINREP Annex V. Part 1.
+Background reference: FINREP Annex V. Part 1.
 Chapter 6, paragraph 42(f).

 r0020 – 1.2 Non-financial corporations - SMEs